AbstractEmbedded/CoreMIDI-Thru/README.md

 Here are some additional observations on why this may be currently overlooked by devs and pro audio users:

-- It wasn't until I recently moved to M1 hardware from an older intel based MBP that I had enough processing headroom reported by Logic Pro X to realize that this was not about load but a symptom of the IPC mechanism.
+- It wasn't until I recently moved to M1 hardware from an older Intel Macbook Pro that I had enough processing headroom reported by Logic Pro X to realize that this was not about load but a symptom of the IPC mechanism.
 - Of the popular third party wrapper libraries used by others to build CoreMIDI and even CoreAudio apps none of them use the Thru Connection API.[^1]
 - I couldn't find any projects on github with a call to MIDIThruConnectionCreate that actively worked.
 Furthermore, apps that claim to do virtual pass through always miss the point by passing messages through the client.[^2]
 - A significant number of others have reported trouble getting the Thru Connection API to pass through packets.
 Non-persistent Thru Connections are in fact broken.
 While I did experience these initial pangs at first it may be they just weren't trying hard enough.[^3]